 - An elevated copper above about 2.5 mg%.
 Mercury toxicity is usually found if copper toxicity is present.

 - Hidden copper toxicity indicators such as a high hair calcium, a low hair potassium, a low sodium/potassium ratio and a low zinc level.
 For more on copper, read Copper Toxicity Syndrome.

 - Elevated levels of cadmium, arsenic or aluminum often indicate the presence of hidden mercury.

-A Urine Metals Push test is another way to detect the presence of mercury.
+A Urine Toxic and Essential Elements Test is another way to detect the presence of mercury.
 Some people are not able to detox mercury into the hair.
 By using chelators like DMSA or cilantro extract, you can ‘push’ mercury, and many metals not on an HTMA, into the urine and get a good picture of the body burden of mercury.
 I prefer to use both methods, urine and hair mineral analysis, to determine one’s toxicity levels.

 Reduce Fish In Your Diet

 To reduce mercury exposure, completely avoid tuna fish and larger species of fish.
 Other fish known to be high in mercury include sea bass, marlin, shark, halibut, pike, walleye, swordfish and bass.
 Also, it is best to avoid slightly less contaminated fish such as mahi mahi, cod, pollack, salmon from the Great Lakes, channel catfish (wild) and lake whitefish.

 Fish that are considered safer include trout (farmed), catfish (farmed), fish sticks, flounder (summer), sardines, mackerel, anchovies, salmon (wild Pacific), croaker and haddock.

 Learn more about how to choose safe seafood in Wendy’s Seafood Survival Guide.